 Sweet Alyssum

 These are tiny, wonderfully fragrant flowers that do well in partially shaded gardens.
-They grow 5 – 25 cm, and will spread from 20-30 cm.
-They come in a variety of colors, from pink and rose, to mauve and white.
+They grow 5 – 25 cm and will spread from 20-30 cm.
+They come in a variety of colours, from pink and rose, to mauve and white.
 They help to control aphids and other pests, so they can be grown under roses.
-They need to be started indoors in February to be planted in May; or, they can be seeded them in April, but after the last frost.
+They need to be started indoors in February to be planted in May, or, they can be seeded in April, but after the last frost.

 Impatiens